Virginia Western Community College

 Method of Instruction

 All materials will be served from Canvas.
-This is also where you will submit all of your work.
+This is where you will submit all your work.
 There are many useful documents and tools on the portal.
-We can have some synchronous online sessions if you like.
-But in general, due to the shortened time for summer session, most of the content provided will be asynchronous prerecorded movies.
+We will have synchronous Zoom sessions Tuesday evening at 7PM.
+These will be recorded if you cannot “attend”.
+I will also have various other prerecorded movies for many of the modules for extra content.

 Textbook

 Java, How to Program, 11th edition, Paul and Harvey Deitel.
-There is a paperback version and a loose-leaf version (I hear this falls apart easy).
-You can probably find the book used online at a reasonable price, or an eversion of it.
+There is a paperback version and a loose-leaf version (I hear these falls apart easy).
+You can probably find the book used online at a reasonable price, or an e-version of it.

 ISBN paperback 978-0134743356